Animation¶

 VAT bakes skeletal animation into a texture.
 At runtime the agent mesh samples the texture to reconstruct vertex positions — no skeleton, no SkinnedMeshRenderer, no per-bone CPU work.

 VAT agents use SwarmVatAnimation (added to the prefab), which SwarmVisualManager drives each frame.
-Each agent keeps its own MeshRenderer, and because the generated VAT material has GPU instancing enabled, Unity batches the identical draws automatically.
+Each agent keeps its own MeshRenderer.
+Because the generated VAT material has GPU instancing enabled, Unity batches the identical draws automatically via the SRP Batcher.
 The VAT baker window is at Tools → Massive Swarm System → VAT Baker.

 When to use VAT: targeting mobile, or when skinned mesh cost is visible in the profiler at your target agent count.